 |Christopher Anthony Devonshire-Ellis||2011|

 The Barony of Coigach was assigned to Christopher Anthony Devonshire-Ellis in April 2011.
 He is the 19th Baron, and holds a bond of alliance with Clan MacKenzie under the Clan Head, the Earl Cromartie.

 Christopher Anthony Devonshire-Ellis was born 8 May 1960, is a Scottish businessman with extensive interests in China and the Far East, while currently serving as Vice Chairman of the advisory council for the United Nations Development Programme for China, Russia, Mongolia, North & South Korea.
-He founded the international law/tax practice Dezan Shira & Associates in 1992 and the Publishing House Asia Briefing in 1999.
-He is a member of the Royal Overseas League, a Fellow of the Institute of Directors Hong Kong, a Founder member of the Beijing Capital Club and a life member of the Hanoi Press Club.
+He is Chairman of and founded the international law/tax practice Dezan Shira & Associates in 1992 and the Publishing House Asia Briefing in 1999.
+He is a member of the Royal Overseas League, a Fellow of the Institute of Directors Hong Kong, and a Founder member of the Beijing Capital Club and a life member of the Hanoi Press Club.
 His portrait hangs in the members Private Dining Hall alongside other Life Members.

 He is related to the Tetley Family of teamakers, HG Wells, Rudyard Kipling and Beatrix Potter.
 The family origins are from Shetland as at the earliest recorded birth in the year 790.
 The current Baron has written several legal and tax books concerning China including his most recent title concerning the Silk Road ambitions of the country.

 He divides his time between his business interests throughout Asia, his winter homes in Sri Lanka and Malta and summer homes in Mongolia and St. Petersburg, with regular visits back to Coigach.